 Participation will be evaluated by both professors and the LALP team.
 Both quantity and quality matter and our primary interest is in top-quality, fast-moving discussion.

 Participants admitted to the GCL program will not be allowed to enroll in other courses at Georgetown or any other university.
 GCL consists of a rigorous curriculum and schedule to which participants will need to devote the majority of their time.

 Participants will be living in specified apartments with three roommates of the same gender.
 Each apartment has two bedrooms, with two people per bedroom.
 Only GCL participants are allowed to live in these apartments.

 Guests and Spouses

 It is strongly recommended that participants travel alone to Washington, DC for the duration of the program due to the intense curriculum.
 GCL is extremely demanding in terms of time since there are scheduled activities from 9:00 a.m. to 4:00 p.m. from Monday through Friday.
-In addition, we place a great emphasis on the networking and integration among the program participants through social activities that occur beyond the classroom, and by having family members present, we have seen that this prevents 100 percent integration with the group.
+In addition, we place a great emphasis on peer learning, networking, and integration among the program participants through social activities that occur beyond the classroom, and by having family members present, we have seen that this prevents full integration with the group.

 Registration and Tuition Payment

 Every admitted participant must pay the full program cost before arriving in Washington, DC.
 Payment instructions will be distributed once students have been accepted into the program.
 There are partial scholarships for aid-eligible admitted participants.